-Actually, most of the kangaroos were quite disinterested in the chow.
+Actually, most of the kangaroos weren’t very interested in the chow.
 I suspect they get more than their fill of pellets throughout the day, and by the afternoon they were full, lazy, and completely non-plussed by the thought of one more veggie pellet shoved towards them.

 I, on the other hand, was in my Happy Place.
 My goal in Australia was to feed, pet and/or hold some sort of native animal species, and I got to both feed and pet the ‘roos.
 Happy Happy, Joy Joy!

-Cool thing about the cafeteria though, is that they continue the zoo theme by having trees growing up through the center of the dining area.
-Oh, and look at what’s sitting in the tree:
+One of the neat things about the cafeteria though, is that they continue the zoo theme by having trees growing up through the center of the dining area.
+Oh, and take a closer look at who’s sitting in the tree:

 By late afternoon, we were getting a bit zoo-ed out though.
 Our tickets also covered a visit to the wildlife hospital on the grounds, but we decided to forego it since we had a one-hour drive back to Brisbane and didn’t want to risk having to drive in the dark.

 Adult – $59

 Family 4 (2 adult 2 child) – $172